Benefits of Sports Massage

 - Sports massage can speed up recovery healing times and alleviate soft tissue injury, strains and soreness by restoring mobility and flexibility in muscle tissue.

-- Pain reduction.
-Sports massage techniques manipulate muscles, tendons and fascia to reduce tired muscles from strain, aches and pains.
-Sports massage prevents or treats a condition called delayed onset muscle soreness (DOMS).
+- Sports massage prevents post exercise pain – a condition called technically called delayed onset muscle soreness (DOMS).
 This condition happens a few hours after exercise, and can not only be painful but also effects function.

-- Restore and re-balance muscle imbalances by focusing on and treating specific muscles to achieve better quality and harmonious movement.
+- Restore and re-balance muscle imbalances to ensure optimal and pain-free movement.

-- Restoring flexibility, mobility and muscle recovery.
-By relaxing, stretching and normalising soft tissue (muscles, tendons, ligaments, nerves and deeper connective tissue).
-Muscles massaged after exercise have fewer damaged fibres and less signs of white blood cells meaning the body does not have to work as hard to repair after exercise.
+- Muscles massaged after exercise have fewer damaged fibres and less signs of white blood cells meaning the body does not have to work as hard to repair after exercise.

 - Boosts immune defence.
 By decreasing cortisol levels our immune cells become less compromised.
 Additional white blood cells help to ward off illness.